Renovation loans are handy but hard to find

 If you’re looking to buy and do major remodeling on an existing home, you can obtain a construction loan that'll cover both the cost of purchase and the remodel.

 The options are limited for people looking to buy a fixer-upper.
 Most lenders won't approve a loan for an amount more than what a property is worth.
 And since a new buyer has yet to put equity into the home, they're not eligible for a home equity loan or home equity line of credit (HELOC).

 However, there are a handful of entities — national, regional and community lenders — that offer renovation loans for a wide range of needs.
-Most large lenders offer these loans, as do many community and regionals lenders.
-They’re particularly useful if you’re purchasing a short-sale or foreclosure home, since traditional lenders may require the upgrades prior to closing.
+These loans are particularly useful if you’re purchasing a short-sale or foreclosure home, since traditional lenders may require the upgrades prior to closing.

 FHA and Fannie Mae loans

 The Federal Housing Administration (FHA) offers a 203(k) rehabilitation loan for single-family homes.
 There's a limited loan option for projects up to $35,000, which is rolled into the mortgage payment.
 There's also a standard loan for repairs over $35,000, with added supervision requirements built into the process, and the minimum amount of needed repairs is $5,000.

 In both cases, the home must be at least a year old.
-The minimum downpayment is 3.5 percent of the purchase cost (for example, $7,000 on a $200,000 purchase).
-Practically speaking, obtaining a 203(k) loan on a home purchase should only makes sense when the upgrades cost more than downpayment.
+The minimum down payment is 3.5 percent of the purchase price ($7,000 on a $200,000 purchase, for example).
+Practically speaking, obtaining a 203(k) loan on a home purchase only makes sense when the upgrades cost more than down payment.

-The FHA requires a credit score of 580 or above with the minimum downpayment.
-Borrowers with scores of at least 500 can qualify if they provide a 10 percent downpayment.
-However, individual lenders may have more stringent requirements.
+The FHA requires a credit score of 580 or above with the minimum down payment.
+Borrowers with scores of at least 500 can qualify if they provide a 10 percent down payment.
+Individual lenders may have more stringent requirements, however.